ShawnNCummings/ShawnNCummings.github.io/_pages/about.md

 My research program focuses on the cognitive mechanisms underlying adaptation, specifically during speech perception.
 As each new talker we encounter produces their words differently, ***How do we nevertheless easily and robustly understand one another?***

 This is a fundamentally interdisciplinary question, concerned with language but also with mind and brain.
 My work brings a breadth of perspective, with [formal training](https://shawnncummings.github.io/cv/) across disciplines including linguistics, psychology, and neurobiology.
-My work combines approaches from behavioral psychophysics, computational modeling, and cognitive neuroscience.
+My [research](https://shawnncummings.github.io/publications/) combines approaches from behavioral psychophysics, computational modeling, and cognitive neuroscience.